 As you suggested, a few things are helpful.
 Don’t just do the computation in your head, write it down.
 This allows you to double check your math on the spot.
 If you make a mistake, but catch it yourself, that is so much better than missing it entirely.
 In addition, I prefer writing down the text version of the formula before writing down the numerical.

 So, if I’m calculating net profit, I would write

 I could have easily said net profit is $10M and done it all in my head, but as the computations get more complicated and the answer to one computation becomes the input to another, it is very easy to get confused.

-In terms of preparing to do well on the job, I would recommend my Consulting Internships Secrets program — it focuses on the specific skills you need to demonstrate during your internship, broken out into the 3 phases of the internship — beginning, middle and end.
+Lastly my advice on preparing to do well on the job as an intern, is I would recommend my Consulting Internships Secrets program — it focuses on the specific skills you need to demonstrate during your internship, broken out into the 3 phases of the internship — beginning, middle and end.